byeco/OmniTab/README.md

-# Rym
+# OmniTab

-Rym optimizes your codes, you can use the optimization function you want with the filter option
+OmniTab optimizes your codes, you can use the optimization function you want with the filter option

 ![unnamed](https://github.com/byeco/Optimize-Hub/assets/77041562/e97b115e-1c4e-4199-8186-cd77d0e90329)